SonarSource/sonarlint-core/API_CHANGES.md

 * Replace the public constructor of `org.sonarsource.sonarlint.core.rpc.protocol.backend.tracking.DependencyRiskDto` with a builder.
     * Clients constructing this DTO directly, typically in tests, should use `DependencyRiskDto.builder()` instead.
-* `org.sonarsource.sonarlint.core.rpc.protocol.backend.tracking.DependencyRiskDto#getId` can now return `null` for dependency risks found only by local analysis.
+* `org.sonarsource.sonarlint.core.rpc.protocol.backend.tracking.DependencyRiskDto#getId` is always non-null.
+Dependency risks found only by local analysis receive an unstable generated UUID when no server UUID is available.

 ## New features